 c The 1-hour SO2 SIL has not been formally proposed.
 The SIL listed above (3 ppb, or 7.9 µg/m3) presented in the U.S.EPA Memo, Guidance Concerning the Implementation of the 1-hour SO2 NAAQS for the Prevention of Significant Deterioration Program, August 23, 2010.

-d EPA suggests a lower annual PM2.5 SIL (0.2 μg/m3) in their July 29, 2022 Guidance for Ozone and Fine Particulate Matter Permit Modeling document.
+d EPA suggests a lower annual PM2.5 SIL (0.13 µg/m3) in their April 30, 2024 Supplement to the Guidance on Significant Impact Levels for Ozone and Fine Particles in the Prevention of Significant Deterioration Permitting Program document.
 The higher value presented here is in rule at 40 CFR 51.165(b)(2).
 Iowa statute prohibits the DNR from implementing a rule that is more stringent than the applicable federal regulation, so the DNR will continue to use 0.3 μg/m3 until such a time that the federal regulation is changed.

 e The 8-hour O3 SIL has not been formally proposed.
 The SIL listed above (1 ppb, or 2 μg/m3) reflects EPA guidance presented in the U.S.EPA Memo, Guidance on Significant Impact Levels for Ozone and Fine Particles in the Prevention of Significant Deterioration Program, April 17, 2018.